12 Conflict of Interest

 B. Unless a different procedure is specified by state statute or in this policy:

-3. Employees must submit the completed Conflict of Interest Disclosure form by the prescribed deadline, if they are, or believe they might be, in a conflict of interest position.
+3. Employees must submit the completed Conflict of Interest Disclosure Statement by the prescribed deadline, if they are, or believe they might be, in a conflict of interest position.

 C. Investigators seeking federal funding must make written disclosures as indicated in Policy 404 Conflict of Interest for Externally Funded Projects and related procedures.
 Disclosure of financial interests made pursuant to Policy 404 Conflict of Interest for Externally Funded Projects and related procedures notwithstanding, such disclosure does not eliminate the responsibility for making disclosures under this policy when specific conflict of interest situations arise.